openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 * Rewriting the section on why "build time" and "dependency maintenance" aren't improved by adding shared dependencies.
 * Adding monorepos to the Rejected Alternatives section.
 * Adding a sub-section on Proposed MFE Architecture to the Reference Implementation section.
+* Adding a link to the Upgrade Project Runbook.